NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/project-setup.md

 ::::

 Plugins are **essential** to Hardhat projects, so make sure to check out all the available ones and also build your own!

-For any help or feedback you may have, you can find us in the [Hardhat Support Discord server](/discord).